andyshora/angular-image-crop/README.md

 * result (bound string) - the variable which will have the resulting data uri bound to it
 * result-blob (bound Blob) - the variable which will have the resulting data as a Blob object
 * crop (bound boolean) - scope variable that must be set to true when the image is ready to be cropped
+* result-format - setting the result file format if different from default "image/png", optional

 ### Example markup
 ```html